pjtunstall/lem-in/README.md

 L1-end L2-A2 L3-A1 L4-D2 L5-E2 L6-C3 L7-A0 L9-B1
 ```

 Ford-Fulkerson doesn't specify how the paths are to be found.
 If paths are found randomly, it will still work, but there are more detailed algorithms that follow the Ford-Fulkerson method except with better-than-random choice of paths.
-We use one of these: Edmonds-Karp [^W].
-At each step, Edmonds-Karp finds a shortest valid path using breadth first search (BFS).
+We use one of these: Edmonds-Karp. [^W] At each step, Edmonds-Karp finds a shortest valid path using breadth first search (BFS).

 Note that Edmonds-Karp (and Ford-Fulkerson in general) doesn't place any capacity constraint on nodes.
 So we need to add a condition to prevent a new path in the residual graph from sharing a node with one of the existing paths of flow unless it also reverses the flow along an edge conncted to that node.